davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

 p
   An operand that is a valid memory address is allowed.
-This is for load address and push address instructions.
+This is for 'load address' and 'push address' instructions.

   .. index:: address_operand